History of Grayson Allen in Timeline

 September 27, 2023: Traded to Phoenix Suns

-On September 27, 2023, Grayson Allen was traded to the Phoenix Suns.
+On September 27, 2023, Grayson Allen was traded to the Phoenix Suns as part of a three-team trade.

-On February 7, 2025, Allen had 21 points, 7 rebounds and 6 assists in a 135-127 overtime win over the Utah Jazz.
-In the final 4.4 seconds of regulation, Allen scored 6 points on 2 3-pointers, including a buzzer-beater that tied the game at 122 going into overtime.
+On February 7, 2025, Grayson Allen scored 21 points, grabbed 7 rebounds, and dished out 6 assists in a 135-127 overtime victory against the Utah Jazz.
+He scored 6 crucial points in the final 4.4 seconds of regulation, including a buzzer-beating 3-pointer to tie the game at 122 and force overtime.